SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-05-fake-arm-vaccine.md

 <a href="{{ site.baseurl }}/images/2021-12-05-fake-arm-vaccine-la-repubblica.jpg"><img src="{{ site.baseurl }}/images/2021-12-05-fake-arm-vaccine-la-repubblica-thumb.jpg" width="400" height="282" alt="la Repubblica: Dr No Vax and the rubber arm" title="la Repubblica: Dr No Vax and the rubber arm" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 We chased down the original source for this very important news, to an article by Carlotta Rocci in _la Repubblica_. <sup id="fn2a">[[2]](#fn2)</sup>  We show it here under Google Translate, since at Chez Weekend we do some Latin, but precious little Italian.
+(Ok: a bit of _nel mezzo del cammin di nostra vita_ and maybe _ogni speranza laciate, voich'entrate_, but no more.)

 It just gets weirder and weirder.
 The comedian in this case is a dentist named Guido Russo, who styles himself "Doctor No Vax".
 On his office door, shown here, is a sign